Connect with us

 Former long-serving manager Danny Wilson is urging football club owners to show patience to young bosses trying to make their way in the game.

-Wilson won promotion to the with in 1996-97 and went on to manage more than 1,000 games, but he can’t see many bosses repeating that feat.
+Wilson won promotion to the Premier League with Barnsley in 1996-97 and went on to manage more than 1,000 games, but he can’t see many bosses repeating that feat.

 “In the early part of my career, I had a bit more time,” said Wilson, who stepped out of the dugout for the last time almost six years ago.